lfoswald/lfoswald.github.io/_pages/publication.md

 {% include base_path %}

 # Preprints

 Oswald, L. & Bright, J. (2021).
 How do climate change skeptics engage with opposing views?
-Understanding mechanisms of social identity and cognitive dissonance in an online forum. https://arxiv.org/abs/2102.06516
+Understanding mechanisms of social identity and cognitive dissonance in an online forum.
+Out on [archive](https://arxiv.org/abs/2102.06516)

 # Peer-reviewed papers